ChicagoPark/ADV-DL/README.md

 > Once we are done training, we can compute mean and standard deviation on training set using running average with all training set.

 > Most deep learning framework updates running mean and running standard deviation as we trained.

+`Layer Normalization`
+> (1) Different from BN, it does `not use summary statistics` after training because it focuses on one image to normalize.
+>
+> (2) Works well for `sequence models`

+What LN does?
+> Make activations zero mean and unit variance without collecting statistics across batches

 ----